The Further Saga of Mark Richards

 It should be noted that Hoover was not released from prison after the Magistrate’s decision.

 Although the ruling was reversed, the findings remain interesting: “Hoover believed he was obliged to kill Baldwin out of loyalty to Richards and his duty as a believer in the Pendragon cult.”
 The court emphasized that Hoover’s mental state was compromised “by the influence of Richards and the Pendragon fantasy over him.”
 He became attached “to a manipulative cult leader promising escape from a world of disillusionment.”
 The court noted that the psychological experts “spoke of Richards’ controlling influence over Hoover — his manipulation of Hoover’s rage.”
-Rel and

 In re Richards: The August 8, 1991, petition filed by Mark in the California Supreme Court, with the supporting declaration.
 It argued that Mark was denied due process in the appeal and that counsel provided ineffective assistance.
 In particular, it alleged that counsel failed to object to the Pendragon evidence on proper grounds and did not adequately investigate evidence that was offered on Mark’s behalf at trial that was rebutted by the prosecutor.
 The Court denied the petition.